All Episodes

 He doesn't just get to have his nominations rubber stamped.

-But what are the animations?
+But what are the nominated sons?

-Yeah, we all agree on the need to better secure the border and to punish employers who choose to hire illegal immigrants.
+We all agree on the need to better secure the border and to punish employers who choose to hire illegal immigrants.

-you know, we are a generous and welcoming people here in the United States, but those who enter the country illegally and those who employ them disrespect the rule of law.
+You know, we are a generous and welcoming people here in the United States, but those who enter the country illegally and those who employ them disrespect the rule of law and they are showing disregard for those who are following the law.

-Uh we simply cannot allow people to pour into the United States undetected, undocumented, unchecked, and circumventing the line of people who are waiting patiently, diligently, and lawfully uh to become immigrants.
+We simply cannot allow people to pour into the United States undetected, undocumented, unchecked, and circumventing the line of people who are waiting patiently, diligently, and lawfully to become immigrants.

 There's sure been a lot of hullabaloo going on with President Trump's last executive order, where he banned non-citizens from seven predominantly Muslim countries from entering the United States.